 It can be wonderfully romantic to finally find a partner you know you will spend your life with.
 With the romantic decision to live together or get married, however, come some unromantic considerations.
-You need to make up your minds about how you will mix your finances together, for example.
+You need to make up your minds about how you will merging your finances with your partner, for example.
 You may feel much more comfortable decorating your home together or planning a vacation together.
 Deciding how you will roll your retirement accounts into one, or pay the balance on your joint credit card, can feel boring and mundane.

 Nevertheless, these are the kinds of issues that you need to plan for.
 While you don't need to make up your mind about all these details all at once, you should be aware that there are questions out there to seek clarity on.
 If you're moving in together, start talking about how you will contribute to joint expenses, for example.
 It would even be a good idea to talk about what each one of you thinks about credit scores, debt, spending habits, saving and making money, while still dating.